adonisjs/v5-docs/content/reference/database/query-builder.md

 ### hasPages
 A boolean to know if there are pages for pagination.
 You can rely on this value to decide when or when not to show the pagination links.

-Following is an example of the edge view.
+Following is an example of the Edge view.

 ```edge
 @if(results.hasPages)